kaizen-ai/kaizenflow/documentation/notes/code_review.md

 - In asking (and doing) a code review, you should make sure that:
     - [ ] The code is well-designed.
     - [ ] The functionality is good for the users of the code.
-    - [ ] The code isn’t more complex than it needs to be.
+    - [ ] The code isn't more complex than it needs to be.
-    - [ ] The developer isn’t implementing things they might need in the future but don’t know they need now.
+    - [ ] The developer isn't implementing things they might need in the future but don't know they need now.
     - [ ] Code has appropriate unit tests.
     - [ ] Tests are well-designed.
     - [ ] The developer used clear names for everything.